-Tales of father vs. son, and brother vs. brother conflicts contain ingredients that unfailingly make grown men cry.
-Warrior will make tough guys bawl (watching at home, alone, of course).
+Tales of fathers versus sons and brother-against-brother conflicts contain ingredients that unfailingly make grown men cry.
+“Warrior” will make tough guys bawl (watching alone, at home, of course).

-It’s the archetypal story of how divorce, and the early loss of the mother, combined with a distant (or violent) father, wreaks havoc on the bond between brothers, uniting them only in their hatred of the father and each other.
+“Warrior” is the archetypal story of how parental divorce, the early death of the mother, and a distant (or violent) father wreak havoc on the bond between brothers, uniting them only in their hatred of the father and deep resentment of each other.

-Warrior is secondarily a movie about the world’s fastest growing sport—mixed martial arts (MMA)—which is the real-deal, modern-day world of warriors.
-It’s a calling; these men love what they do.
-If you like the fight game, this movie will have you yelling and jumping out of your seat.
-It’s that good.
+“Warrior” is secondarily a movie about the world’s fastest growing sport: mixed martial arts (MMA), which, outside of the actual military, is the modern-day world of warriors.
+It’s a calling; these men (and as of March 28, 1997—women) absolutely love what they do.
+If you like the fight game, “Warrior” will have you hollering and jumping out of your seat.

-Here’s a quick history of MMA and modern fighting for the uninitiated: In the 1960s there was no kicking—that was for girly men.
-Then came Bruce Lee, whose spectacular, high roundhouses and spinning back kicks were high-tech weaponry, and kicking became cool.
+In the 1960s, there was no kicking of another person in a fight.
+That was for girly-men.
+In the early 1970s, along came Bruce Lee, whose spectacular, high roundhouse and spinning back-kicks were high-tech weaponry, and kicking was suddenly cool.

-And now, the film’s story: There are two brothers.
-One, Tommy Conlon (Tom Hardy), is a former Marine with a tragic secret; the other, Brendan (Joel Edgerton), is a high-school physics teacher, and family man.
+There are two brothers.
+One, Tommy Conlon (Tom Hardy), is a former Marine with a tragic secret; the other, Brendan Conlon (Joel Edgerton), is a high-school physics teacher and family man.

 Tommy enlists the father he hates (Nick Nolte), but who trained him to great victories in wrestling as a youth, to train him again for Sparta, a fictitious MMA worldwide event with a winner’s purse in the millions.

-Brendan, facing foreclosure on his house and wanting to keep his family from homelessness, goes back to moonlighting (forbidden by his wife, played charismatically and convincingly by the comely Jennifer Morrison), taking illegal MMA fights for money.
+Brendan, facing foreclosure on his house and wanting to keep his family from homelessness, goes back to moonlighting—forbidden by his wife, Tess (charismatically played by Jennifer Morrison)—taking illegal MMA fights for money.
 This eventually puts Sparta in his sights, thus setting the brothers on an inevitable collision course.

-While the two lead actors in Warrior would get quickly pulverized in an actual top-level MMA cage fight despite their black belts, they are world-class professional chameleons.
-They built muscle and trained like fiends.
-These guys are fabulous, especially considering that one’s a Brit and the other’s an Aussie and they come off as 100 percent believably all-American.
+While the two lead actors in “Warrior” would get quickly pulverized in a pro (or even amateur) MMA cage fight, despite their black belts, they are professional chameleons.
+They built muscle, trained like fiends; one’s a Brit, the other’s an Aussie—and they both come off as 100 percent all-American.

-Nick Nolte should get an Oscar for this performance, or a nomination at the very least.
-It’s a role that’s directly in his power-alley of grizzled ex-powerhouses—arguably easy for him.
-But acting is being private in public, and Nolte’s courage to be this vulnerable, along with the natural raw power of his personality, is jaw-dropping.
+Nick Nolte won an Oscar nomination for this performance, with good cause.
+It’s a role that’s directly in his power alley of grizzled ex-powerhouses—arguably easy for him.
+But one of the definitions of acting is being private in public, and Nolte’s courage to be this vulnerable, along with the natural raw power of his personality, is jaw-dropping.

-As mentioned, being a warrior is a calling for some men.
-Traditionally, the realm of the warrior takes joy in hardship, and pride in forbearance of pain.
-It idolizes commitment, fearlessness, honor, integrity, accountability, and yes—mercy.
-All men have an inner warrior, which loves these things.
+As mentioned, being a warrior is a calling for some men and women.
+Traditionally, the warrior spirit takes joy in hardship and pride in the forbearance of pain.
+It lauds commitment, fearlessness, honor, integrity, accountability, and, yes, mercy.
+All men (and many women nowadays) have an inner warrior, which loves these things.

-The shadow side of the warrior contains rage, hatred, bullying, jealousy, competitiveness, domination, showing off, ruthlessness, demonic tattoos, and blood.
+The shadow side of the warrior is the stronghold of rage, hatred, bullying, jealousy, competitiveness, domination, bragging, ruthlessness, wall-to-wall tattoos, and bloodlust.
 Unfortunately, men also love these things.

-One brother embodies more of the dark warrior; the other more of the opposite, training to Beethoven in order to cultivate his inner ability to remain emotionally calm and unmoved.
-This naturally sets up a powerful dissonance.
-It calls for a powerful resolution.
+Ex-Marine Tommy embodies more of the shadow warrior; Brendan is the opposite, training to Beethoven in order to cultivate his inner ability to remain emotionally calm and unmoved.
+This naturally sets up a powerful dissonance, which calls for a powerful resolution.